gruntwork-io/terragrunt/docs/_docs/03_community/support.md

 nav_title_link: /docs/
 ---

-## Stack Overflow
+## Github Discussions

-Many developers use Stack Overflow to find help.
-Use the `terragrunt` tag to find [existing questions](https://stackoverflow.com/questions/tagged/terragrunt) or [ask your own](https://stackoverflow.com/questions/ask?tags=terragrunt).
+Search our [Knowledge Base](https://github.com/gruntwork-io/knowledge-base/discussions) to find existing questions or ask your own.
+Github Discussions is a good place for general discussions and questions.

 ## Github Issues